 The 74th Texas Legislature implemented the State of Texas Access Reform Plus (STAR+PLUS) program to create a cost-neutral managed care system to combine acute care with long-term services and supports (LTSS).
 The STAR+PLUS program does not change Medicaid eligibility or services.
 It does change the way Medicaid services are delivered.

-The STAR+PLUS program combines acute care and LTSS, such as assisting in a member's home with activities of daily living, home modifications, respite (short-term supervision) and personal assistance.
+The STAR+PLUS program combines acute care and LTSS, such as assisting in a member's home with activities of daily living (ADL), home modifications, respite (short-term supervision) and personal assistance.
 These services are delivered through providers contracted with managed care organizations (MCOs).

 The STAR+PLUS program provides a continuum of care with a wide range of options and increased flexibility to meet individual needs.
 The program has increased the number and types of providers available to Medicaid members.